Craig Harrison (footballer)

-Craig Harrison (born 10 November 1977) is an English professional football manager and former player who is currently manager of Cymru Premier side The New Saints.
+Craig Harrison (born 10 November 1977) is an English professional football manager and former player who manages Cymru Premier side The New Saints.

 In his seven-year playing career, in which he played in defence, he played for Middlesbrough, Preston North End and Crystal Palace.

 From 2008, until his departure in 2011, he was the manager of Airbus UK Broughton.
 He then joined The New Saints as their new manager that same year.
 In June 2017, Harrison was appointed as the manager of Hartlepool United.

 Early life

 Harrison was born in Gateshead, Tyne and Wear.

 Playing career

 He is a product of the youth system at Middlesbrough, where he made a number of appearances during the 1997-98 promotion season under Bryan Robson.
 He was unfortunate not to play in the 1998 League Cup final, having been Boro's left-back in the three league games immediately before the final.
 However, he did play the full match as the club sealed promotion with a 4–1 final day win over Oxford United.
 He also started the club's first game back in the Premier League.
 Whilst at the club he had loan spells with Preston North End in 1999 and Crystal Palace in August 2000.

 He joined Crystal Palace permanently the following month, and over the next two years made 34 league appearances for the club.
 In January 2002, he suffered a double compound fracture in his left leg whilst playing for the club's reserves against Reading.
 After nineteen months in rehabilitation and three operations, he subsequently retired from professional football in 2003.
 After retirement he battled depression and worked on property renovation and resale.